Over the years I have been asked hundreds of questions regarding Plumbing and Gas, some more than others.

 80. What is the best way to keep tree roots out of my drain?

-- there are products out there which can be flushed down your toilet and which then coat your drain with a special foam with discourages roots to enter the drain.
+- There are products out there which can be flushed down your toilet, which then coat your drain with a special foam which discourages roots to enter the drain.

 81. Our house is level with the street and every time it rains our garden floods, is there anything that can be done for this?

 This is such a common problem, there are a few things that can be done: